ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/lower_respiratory_infections/index.rst

 records.
 The modelers first adjust survey data for seasonality; then all input data with a non-reference case definition is adjusted using correction factors estimated with MR-BRT.
-The modelers defined time to recovery as 10 (5-15) days, which corresponds with a remission 36.5.
-The comprise the inputs for a DisMod model.
+The modelers defined time to recovery as 10 (5-15) days, which corresponds with a remission rate of 36.5 cases / person-year.
 LRI severity splits are obtained from a meta-analysis, and then the DisMod outputs are split according to severity before disablility weights for YLD calculation are applied.
 [GBD-2019-Capstone-Appendix]_

 .. todo::

-   ask sim science, and then gbd team, what "model-MR" is. different from dismod?
+   Ask sim science, and then gbd team, what "model-MR" is.
+Different from dismod?

 LRI viral etiologies include influenza and respiratory syncytial virus (RSV), and bacterial etiologies include Streptococcus pneumoniae and Haemophilus